jawadshuaib/stock-valuation/README.md

 ### 6. **Margin of Safety**

 A margin of safety reduces the intrinsic value estimate to account for uncertainties in assumptions, ensuring a conservative investment decision.

+### 7. **Payback Time**

+Payback time is the period it takes for an investment to generate an amount of cash flow or profits equivalent to the initial investment amount.

+### 8. **Owner Earnings**

+Owner earnings are the true cash earnings of the business, calculated by adjusting net income for non-cash charges and capital expenditures required to maintain the business.

 ---